 Water and Wine -- A good rule of thumb, especially when drinking young wine, is to have a glass of water for every glass of wine you consume.
 Dehydration minimally could lead to a headache the day after!

 White before Red?
 You may drink white before red with little peril but watch out for white after drinking red (regarding beer, the rule is never wine before beer but many tolerate beer before wine).
+All this is more true the younger and less aged the wine.
+All that which falls into sediment as the wine ages, falls out of the wine.

 Wine and Dehydration